-A minimum of 150 schools were selected in each country/economy, but if a participating country/economy had fewer than 150 schools, then all schools were selected for participation.
-Within each participating school, a predetermined number of students - the target cluster size, as defined earlier- were randomly selected with equal probability.
+A minimum of 150 schools was selected in each country/economy, but if a participating country/economy had fewer than 150 schools in existence, then all schools were selected for participation.
+Within each participating school, a predetermined number of students - the target cluster size, as defined earlier - was randomly selected with equal probability.
 In schools with fewer than number of target cluster size-eligible students, all students were selected.
-In total, a minimum sample size of 6 300 assessed students was needed in computer-based countries/economies doing GC, or 5 250 assessed students in paper-based countries/economies and computer-based countries/economies without GC).
+In total, a minimum sample size of 6 300 assessed students was needed in computer-based countries/economies, or 5 250 assessed students in paper-based countries/economies.
 In cases where the entire population had fewer students, all students were selected.
 It was possible to negotiate a target cluster size that differed from 42 students (or 35 as noted above).
-When this was the case, the sample size of assessed students would be reached.
-The target cluster size selected per school had to be at least 25 students, so as to ensure adequate accuracy in estimating variance components within and between schools - a major analytical objective of PISA.
+When this was the case, the sample size of schools was increased to more than 150 to ensure that at least the minimum sample size of assessed students would be reached.
+The target cluster size selected per school had to be at least 25 students to ensure adequate accuracy in estimating variance components within and between schools - a major analytical objective of PISA.

 Countries/economies doing the FL option needed an additional 1 650 assessed students for FL.
-This was achieved by increasing the TCS by approximately 21%.
-For example, a CBA country/economy doing GC that would otherwise have had a TCS equal to 42 increased its TCS to 53 to accommodate the FL sample.
+This was typically achieved by increasing the number of schools sampled.
+For example, a CBA country/economy that would otherwise have had a sample of 150 schools with a TCS equal to 42 increased its school sample to 190 to accommodate the FL sample.